BKPepe/u-boot/doc/board/CZ.NIC/turris.rst

 Turris Mox
 ----------

 Turris Mox is a modular router system.
 Its main Mox-A module contains Marvell Armada 3720 CPU with two 64-bit ARM Cortex-A53 cores and one 32-bit ARM Cortex-M3 on which BootROM can load U-Boot bootloader from various locations.
 Turris Mox supports only SPI NOR and UART.
-For UART downloading and booting a ``mox-imager`` application is used.
-The firmware itself consists of two parts: Secure firmware which runs on 32-bit ARM Cortex-M3 core and A53 firmware which is runs on 64-bit ARM Cortex-A53 cores.
+For UART downloading and booting, a ``mox-imager`` application is used.
+The firmware itself consists of two parts: Secure firmware, which runs on 32-bit ARM Cortex-M3 core and A53 firmware, which is runs on 64-bit ARM Cortex-A53 cores.

 Application ``mox-imager`` is available at: https://gitlab.nic.cz/turris/mox-imager

-More information about Turris Mox can be found on: https://docs.turris.cz/hw/mox/intro/
+More information about Turris Mox can be found at: https://docs.turris.cz/hw/mox/intro/

 Compilation
 ^^^^^^^^^^^